 YouTube is the perfect spot if you're looking to increase your brand awareness and increase viewer retention.
 A successful YouTube channel should include your logo, channel name, consistent brand colors, captivating music or sound effects, and a catchy tagline.
 These branding elements will help viewers know what you do and help your brand stand out next to your competition.
-With an Animoto Professional or Professional Plus plan, you can use the Saved Brands feature to easily incorporate your own fonts, colors, and logos.
+With an Animoto Professional or Teams plan, you can use the Saved Brands feature to easily incorporate your own fonts, colors, and logos.

 Adding animated text to your YouTube intro is a great way to keep your audience engaged.
 Use animated text to introduce viewers to your channel, show your tagline, and make it easier to follow along.
 Animoto offers multiple fonts, colors, and text styles that will make your message stand out.